cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 # Overview

-This guide will explain how to bootstrap a secured manager and use it from the cli and web UI. <br/>
+This guide will explain how to bootstrap a secured manager and use it from the CLI and web UI. <br/>
 Securing the manager focuses on the REST service, which is the access point of all clients to the management server.

 Cloudify's security framework uses the [Flask-secuREST](https://github.com/cloudify-cosmo/flask-securest/tree/0.6)